kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 - **SemVer-Only Support**: The implementation will only support versioining comparisons based on SemVer specifications, other versioining schemes will be rejected by the API server during validation.

+- **Node Affinity Single Element Requirement**: The implementation will validate that if the semantic version operators are used for node affinity, then NodeSelector values array must contain only one element, similar to the behavior of `Gt` and `Lt`.

-- **Parsing Requirements**: The toleration value must be parseable as Semantic Versions for SemVer operators (`SemverLt`, `SemverGt`, `SemverEq`).
+- **Toleration Parsing Requirements**: The toleration value must be parseable as Semantic Versions for SemVer operators (`SemverLt`, `SemverGt`, `SemverEq`).
 If parsing fails, the toleration does not match.

+- **Node Affinity Parsing Requirements**: The node affinity value must be parseable as Semantic Versions for SemVer operators (`SemverLt`, `SemverGt`, `SemverEq`).
+If parsing fails, node affinity matching rule does not match

-- **Non-Numeric Taint Values**: When a pod toleration uses `SemverLt`, `SemverGt`, or `SemverEq` operators, it only matches taints with SemVer values.
+- **Non-Version Taint Values**: When a pod toleration uses `SemverLt`, `SemverGt`, or `SemverEq` operators, it only matches taints with SemVer values.
 If a node has a taint with a non-SemVer value, the toleration will not match, and the pod cannot schedule on that node.

   **Example**:
   - Node taint: `node.kubernetes.io/containerRuntimeVersion=containerd://2.1.4:NoSchedule`